pqslam/Autonomous-Navigation-System/README.md

 ## Challenges
 I encountered two main challenges during this assignment:

-- **Mapping the Robot's Movement**: I defined three basic actions for the robot: move forward, turn left, and turn right.
+- **Mapping the Robot's Movement**: One of the challenges was mapping the movement of the robot in the world environment and the grid world (created for A* path planning and VSLAM).
+To overcome this challenge, I defined three basic actions for the robot: move forward, turn left, and turn right.
 Each action had a specific movement and moving time.
 After each action, I updated the grid world based on the robot's movement.
 - **Unstable Behavior of Gazebo**: The instability of Gazebo when running on different hardware/operating systems was a challenge.
 I defined the robot's action based on movement and moving time.
 Optimal values for moving parameters were obtained through practical experiments.

 ## Results and Observations